How to invest in gold

 How to invest in physical gold

-One way to add gold to your portfolio is by buying physical gold, or bullion, in the form of bars and coins.
+One way to add gold to your portfolio is by buying physical gold, or bullion, in the form of bars and gold coins.

-Additionally, there is no capital gains tax to pay on sales of coins produced by the Royal Mint, including Britannias and gold sovereigns, as they are classed as legal tender.
+There are tax advantages to investing in physical gold as there is no stamp duty or VAT to pay on purchases.
+Additionally, sales of coins produced by the Royal Mint, including gold sovereigns and the popular Britannia, are tax-exempt as they are considered legal tender.

+Gold coins can have more value than bars as they may be rarer and are often viewed as collectables, known as numismatic coins.
 The one-ounce South African Krugerrand, first produced in 1967, is the most common gold coin and normally trades at the cheapest premium over the spot price.
+Other popular coins are the UK gold sovereign, which is 22-carat gold, and the one-ounce Britannia.

-The Royal Mint also has a digital option that allows you to invest in physical gold, silver or platinum based on monetary value instead of weight.
+One solution may be using an online investment service, such as BullionVault and GoldMoney, which lets you invest in gold bars or coins which are stored in their vaults.
+The Royal Mint also has a digital option that lets you invest in physical gold, silver or platinum based on monetary value instead of weight.
 It can then be stored in the Royal Mint’s vault.

 If you want to use your gold for spending, apps such as Tally or Glint allow you to invest in gold stored in Switzerland.
 The gold is then converted into credits that can be used to make purchases using the app or a branded debit card.